jclegras/jclegras.github.io/content/posts/special-permissions.md

 -rwsr-xr-x 1 root root 44664 mars  22  2019 /bin/su
 {{< /highlight >}}

-On voit bien par exemple que la commande ping impose des privilèges qu'un utilisateur courant n'est pas censé posséder.
-Les bits setuid sont donc fixés sur la commande *ping*.
+We can see, for example, that the ping command imposes privileges that a regular user is not supposed to have.
+Therefore, the setuid bits are set on the *ping* command.

-En effet, l'utilitaire *ping* doit pouvoir créer des sockets ICMP qui connaissent des restrictions dans les kernels Linux: [man pages icmp(7)](http://man7.org/linux/man-pages/man7/icmp.7.html)
+Indeed, the *ping* utility must be able to create ICMP sockets, which have restrictions in Linux kernels: [man pages icmp(7)](http://man7.org/linux/man-pages/man7/icmp.7.html)

        ping_group_range (two integers; default: see below; since Linux 2.6.39)